 - To make the dressing, mix the Greek yogurt and mayo together until smooth.
 Add the lemon juice, mustard, and olive oil and whisk until incorporated.
 Season with lots of pepper and a bit of salt to taste.

 - Top the massaged kale with apples, croutons, and shaved Parmesan.
-Dress the salad with the dressing, one spoonful at a top.
+Dress the salad with the dressing, one spoonful at a time.
 Top with more cracked black pepper.